wp-staging/wp-staging/readme.txt

 4. Finish - Access your backup / staging site

 == Changelog ==

+= 2.8.3 =
+* Enh: Add Shutdownable interface to replace usages of __destruct in the code #729
+* Enh: Refactor on how the plugin keeps track of a request running time #766
+* Fix: Replace deprecated jQuery click method #730
+* Fix: Fix overlapping of sweetalert confirmation on push with sidebar #742
+* Fix: Exclude wp staging content folder during staging #741
+* Fix: Add sanitizing for path to fix comparing for Windows paths #751
+* Fix: _cerber_files tables are excluded and could not be copied Fix #770
+* Fix: Replaced jQuery assignment with an IIFE wrapper #761
+* Dev: Update php-scoper and other development dependencies #744
+* Dev: Build javascript when building the distributable version of the plugin #750
+* Dev: Internal helper CLI command to order the changelog notes according to type #749
+* Dev: Refactor Job(s) implementation to use the Resources Trait #765
+* Dev: Add internal documentation to versioning and hotfixes #780

 = 2.8.2 =
 * Feat: Compatible up to WP 5.7